ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/docs/buyhpe-notes.md

    - `[data-testid="pdp_productTitle"]`
    - `meta[property="og:title"]`
    - `meta[name="twitter:title"]`
+   - JSON-LD `title`/`name` fields as a last resort Titles that mirror “Buy HPE...” boilerplate or the SKU itself are ignored so search/photo fallbacks can supply better copy.
 Canonical URLs are resolved from `<link rel="canonical">` or `og:url`, normalised, and required for success so the provider only returns payloads with both `title` and `url`.
    If every selector fails on a live page—or the DOM is effectively empty—the parser returns `null` and the provider records `BUY_URL = "Product Not Found"` with `BUY_Error = "not found"`.

 ### Examples